OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md

 #### Secure Attribute

 The [`Secure`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Secure) attribute tells the browser to only send the cookie if the request is being sent over a secure channel such as `HTTPS`.
-This will help protect the cookie from being passed over unencrypted requests.
-If the application can be accessed over both `HTTP` and `HTTPS`, an attacker would be able to redirect the user to send their cookie through clear-text, non-protected requests.
+This will help protect the cookie from being passed in unencrypted requests.
+If the application can be accessed over both `HTTP` and `HTTPS`, an attacker could be able to redirect the user to send their cookie as part of non-protected requests.

 #### HttpOnly Attribute